frepkovsky/Domoticz-Volumio-Plugin/README.md

 ### Known issues

-- **Domoticz 2022.1** - When the plugin is enabled in debug mode, repeating errors about Acquiring/Releasing lock for the plugin are logged in Domoticz.
-Patches for Domoticz Plugin System to fix this issue are on the way  [see discussion in Domoticz forum](https://www.domoticz.com/forum/viewtopic.php?p=286906#p286906).
+- **Domoticz 2022.1 Stable** (build 14127 2022-01-31) - When the plugin is enabled in debug mode, errors about Acquiring/Releasing lock for the plugin are frequently logged in Domoticz logs.
+This problem has been fixed in Domoticz 2022.1 Beta build 14223, see [this post](https://www.domoticz.com/forum/viewtopic.php?t=38086) in the forum.

-- **Volumio 3** - Domoticz may throw errors `Error: (ProcessWholeMessage) Unknown Operation Code (x) encountered.` in loghen Websocket frame with special operation code number is received from Volumio.
-It is not affecting plugin functionality.
-I'm investigating how to get rid of these errors.
+- Sometimes, error messages: `Error: (ProcessWholeMessage) Unknown Operation Code (x) encountered.` may be observed in Domoticz logs.
+I'm investigating further how to get rid of these errors.